Lightweight WordPress Analytics: I Measured Them All

 - It hits Google's servers for periodic auth refreshes.

-If you are reading this because your WordPress site feels slow after installing Site Kit or MonsterInsights, the answer is not to optimize harder.
-The answer is to remove the GA4 script entirely.
+If you are reading this because your WordPress site feels slow after installing Site Kit or MonsterInsights, the fix is not to optimize harder.
+The fix is to remove the GA4 script entirely.

 The "no plugin" alternative: just a script tag